 We help self-identifying women aged 16 and over affected by violence and abuse by providing free legal information and advice through our helpline, legal surgeries and ongoing casework.

 What you tell us and our advice to you is confidential.
 However, we might need to consider informing the police or other authorities if you tell us something where we think you are in danger, a child is in danger or if we think a crime is going to be committed.
-The advice provided by the Scottish Women’s Rights Centre Helpline is either provided by, or with supervision from, a qualified solicitor.
+The information offered through our Legal Helpline is either provided by, or with supervision from, a qualified solicitor.

-We run a helpline every Tuesday from 6pm-9pm, Wednesday from 1.30pm-4.30pm and Friday from 10am-1pm available to any woman in Scotland looking for legal information or advice.
-The helpline is run by our solicitor and advocacy worker, staff from JustRight Scotland supported by Rape Crisis Scotland and students from the University of Strathclyde Law Clinic.
+The helpline is available to any woman in Scotland who has experienced or is experiencing gender based violence and is looking for legal advice or information.
+It is run by our solicitors from JustRight Scotland and students from the University of Strathclyde Law Clinic.

 Sometimes we are also able to provide free legal representation in cases where there is unmet or complex legal need, for example where a woman cannot afford a solicitor but is not eligible for legal aid.
 We would always have to consider the circumstances of the particular case, and our capacity.

-If you are looking for representation read our take on process and apply through the form here.
+If you are looking for representation read our take on process here and apply through the form.

 Professionals who support or advocate for women victims/survivors of gender based violence can also contact us through our helpline to obtain legal information.